madeleineudell/LowRankModels.jl/README.md

 a small amount of QuadLoss regularization, and scaling and adding an offset to the model as described [here](#scaling).
 It returns the column labels for the columns it fit, along with the model.
-Right now, all other data mutable structs are ignored.
+Right now, all other data types are ignored.
 `NaN` values are treated as missing values (`NA`s) and ignored in the fit.

 The full call signature is